 Treatment and Prognosis: Wet-AMD treatment has been revolutionized in recent years after the discovery of vascular endothelial growth factor (VEGF), a family of compounds in the body.
-VEGF regulates the growth of abnormal new blood vessels in the eye-known as neovascularization-that can lead to wet AMD.
+VEGF promotes the growth of abnormal new blood vessels in the eye-known as neovascularization-that can lead to wet AMD.

-Anti-VEGF drugs have been developed to help stop neovascularization and preserve vision for AMD patients.
-There are currently 5 different anti-VEGF drugs:
+Anti-VEGF drugs have been developed to help control neovascularization and preserve vision for AMD patients.
+There are currently 5 available anti-VEGF drugs, athough more may be approved in the next few years